AnanyaShukla0007/BridgeLabz-SIPP-Training/README.md

 ---

-📅 04/07/25 (Fri) – Day 3 – Stacks
+### 📅 04/07/25 (Fri) – Day 3 – Stacks
-Topics: Introduction to Stack, implementation of Stack using Array and LinkedList and other Problems.
+Topics: Introduction to Stack, implementation of Stack using Array and LinkedList, and other problems 🔗 Code
-🔗 Code

 ---

-📅 07/07/25 (Mon) – Day 4 – Queues
+### 📅 07/07/25 (Mon) – Day 4 – Queues
-Topics: Introduction to Queues, implementation of Queues using Array and LinkedList and other Problems.
+Topics: Introduction to Queues, implementation of Queues using Array and LinkedList, and other problems 🔗 Code
-🔗 Code

 ---

-📅 08/07/25 (Tue) – Day 5 – HashMaps
+### 📅 08/07/25 (Tue) – Day 5 – HashMaps
-Topics: Introduction to HashMap its implementation and problem solving using it and Hashing Function.
+Topics: Introduction to HashMap, its implementation, and problem solving using it and hashing function 🔗 Code
-🔗 Code

 ---

-📅 09/07/25 (Wed) – Day 6 – Sorting Algorithms
+### 📅 09/07/25 (Wed) – Day 6 – Sorting Algorithms
-Topics: Introduction to all Sorting Algos like Bubble Sort, Selection Sort, Insertion Sort, Merge Sort, Quick Sort, Heap Sort.
+Topics: Introduction to all sorting algorithms like Bubble Sort, Selection Sort, Insertion Sort, Merge Sort, Quick Sort, and Heap Sort
 🔗 Code

 ---

-📅 10/07/25 (Thurs) – Day 7 – Linear and Binary Search
+### 📅 10/07/25 (Thu) – Day 7 – Linear and Binary Search
-Topics: Introduction to Linear and Binary Search , implementation of Linear and Binary Search.
-Questions related to these.
+Topics: Introduction to Linear and Binary Search, implementation, and related problem solving 🔗 Code
-🔗 Code

 ---

-📅 11/07/25 (Fri) – Day 8 – String Builder and Buffer
+### 📅 11/07/25 (Fri) – Day 8 – StringBuilder and StringBuffer
-Topics: Introduction to StringBuilder and StringBuffer , its implementation and problem solving using it.
+Topics: Introduction to StringBuilder and StringBuffer, their implementation, and problem solving using them 🔗 Code
-🔗 Code

 ---

-📅 14/07/25 (Mon) – Day 9 – File, Buffer and InputStream Readers
+### 📅 14/07/25 (Mon) – Day 9 – File, Buffer, and InputStream Readers
-Topics: Introduction to FileReader, BufferedReader, InputStreamReader, File and its operations.
+Topics: Introduction to FileReader, BufferedReader, InputStreamReader, File handling, and related operations 🔗 Code
-🔗 Code

 ---

-📅 15/07/25 (Tue) – Day 10 – Space and Time Complexity
+### 📅 15/07/25 (Tue) – Day 10 – Space and Time Complexity
-Topics: Understanding Big-O Notation, Time Complexity Analysis, Space Complexity Analysis, Best, Worst, and Average Case Complexities , Practical Guidelines for Optimizing Java Code
+Topics: Understanding Big-O Notation, Time and Space Complexity Analysis, Best/Average/Worst cases, and optimization practices in Java
 🔗 Code

 ---

-Generics Branch
+## GENERICS Branch 📦
-📅 21/07/25 (Mon) – Day 1 – Java Generics
+### 📅 21/07/25 (Mon) – Day 1 – Java Generics
-Topics: Introduction to Generics, Type Parameters, Generic Classes, Generic Methods, Bounded Type Parameters, Wildcards.
-🔗 Code
+Topics: Introduction to Generics, type parameters, generic classes and methods, bounded type parameters, and wildcards 🔗 Code

 ---

-Workshop Branch
+## WORKSHOP Branch 🧪
-Ocassionally practice problems done in class on board on the concept studied in the class.
-This is to ensure that the student is able to apply the concept to solve problems
-🔗 Code
+### 🗓️ Ongoing – Practice Problems
+Topics: Practice problems discussed and solved in class based on daily concepts to ensure application and understanding 🔗 Code

 ---

 ## 📝 Note:
 Each topic’s code is organized in its dedicated branch — but this main README connects everything.